 Lucky for you, we can provide expert advice when it comes to storage containers.
 From overseas transportation to the British weather and everything in between, our steel storage containers are durable, sturdy and long-lasting.
 All our units are externally finished using container paint one coat primer finish semi-gloss C5000, which makes the steel container resistant to wear and tear, heavy impacts, salt water, mineral oil, and even splashed solvents.

-It’s not just the added effects that make our clients so willing to engage in our steel container hire, we are proud of our customer service skills and would be more than happy to supply any further information you may require about our steel containers.
+It’s not just the added effects that make our clients so willing to engage in our site cabin hire, we are proud of our customer service skills and would be more than happy to supply any further information you may require about our steel containers.